w3c/media-source/README.md

 # Media Source Extensions™ Specification

-This is the repository for the [Media Source Extensions™](https://w3c.github.io/media-source/) specification.
+This is the repository for the [Media Source Extensions™](https://w3c.github.io/media-source/) (MSE) specification.
 You're welcome to contribute!
 Let's make the Web rock our socks off!

 ## Byte Stream Format specifications